justinli0423/Cheat-Sheets/JavaScript_dom.md

   - "interactive": document was fully read
   - "complete": all resources are loaded as well

+## Bubbling
+- when event handler is assigned to nested components and the most nested component's event handler gets triggered, then the event handler will run, and then the parent, all the way
+- A click on the inner <p> first runs onclick:
+  - On that <p>.
+  - Then on the outer <div>.
+  - Then on the outer <form>.
+  - And so on upwards till the document object.
+- *most* events will bubble *except focus*

+## event.target
+- handler on parent can always get where the event actually happened
+- deepest element that caused the event is the *target* event, accessable using `event.target`
+- event propagation can be stopped through `event.stopPropagation()`
+- to stop it running *at the current node* we use `event.stopImmediatePropagation()`

+## Debouncing
+ - purposeful throttling: delays an event handler from executing until there has been `x` delay
+ - drastically decreases # of API calls in say, a search bar

 ___

 ## Definitions
+- DOCTYPE: what type of markup to use to render the webpage? (e.g. HTML)
+- UTF-X: uses X bits to encode characters
 - Modal: visitor cannot interact with the rest of the page unless this component is dealt with
 - Host Environment: JS works with many things, the "thing" its working on is the host environment (the host provides additional objects and functions, e.g. browser)
 - child nodes: direct children of depth 1